New innovation in engineering uses principles of origami to create folding structures.

-Professor recognized for contributions to geotechnical engineering profession.
+Professor receives award for contributions to the practice of engineering mechanics.